jlyonsmith/rppal_mfrc522/README.md

 ## Details

-This is a crate that for controlling MFRC522 based RFID boards.
+This is a crate for controlling MFRC522 based RFID boards.
 It is specifically designed to work with [`rppal`][1] over an SPI interface.
 My goal for this library was to be able to easily, reliably and synchronously read the 4-byte UID from PICC cards, key fobs and stickers when building escape room puzzles.

 I was motivated to build this crate because I sadly could not get the [`mfrc522`][2] crate to work.
 Specifically the `select()` call seems broken.
-I was able to get the very old Python code in [`mfrc522-python][3] working.
-So I basically reproduced the Python code in Rust, then merged in some of the nicer design elements of the [`mfrc522`][2] crate.
+I was able to get the very old Python code in [`mfrc522-python`][3] working.
+So I reproduced the Python code in Rust, then merged in some of the nicer design elements of the [`mfrc522`][2] crate.

 In the process I tried to fully document what the code is doing in comments to remove a lot of the mystery about the MFRC522 chip configuration and interfacing.
 Wherever possible I linked to the MFRC522 datasheet section so you can read about it yourself.
 I also included the PDF's for the MFRC522 and PICC cards in the repository.

 What is implemented: